Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

 Before proceeding to the main proposition in this section, we shall derive an important property of the above construction.
-When a vertex, say $v\in [n]$, is born into one of the flow process (to fix ideas say into the flow cluster of vertex $1$) at some time $t$, then note that the edges it has at this time are \begin{itemize} \item edges to inactive artificial vertices. \item edges to all vertices in $[n]\setminus \SWG_t$. \end{itemize} For any vertex $v\in \SWG^{\sss(1)}_t$ and, for any vertex $u\in [n]$ born into the flow cluster originating from vertex $2$ at some later time $s>t$, we say that the edge connecting $v$ to $u$ is assigned to vertex $v$ and {\bf not} to $u$.
+When a vertex, say $v\in[n]$, is born into one of the flow process (to fix ideas say into the flow cluster of vertex $1$) at some time~$t$, then note that the edges it has at this time are \begin{itemize} \item edges to inactive artificial vertices. \item edges to all vertices in $[n]\setminus\SWG_t$. \end{itemize} For any vertex $v\in\SWG^{(1)}_t$ and, for any vertex $u\in[n]$ born into the flow cluster originating from vertex $2$ at some later time $s>t$, we say that the edge connecting $v$ to $u$ is assigned to vertex $v$ and {\bf not} to $u$.
 Similarly, if vertex $u$ is born into the flow cluster starting from $2$ before vertex $v$ which is born into flow cluster from vertex $1$, then say that the edge $(u,v)$ is assigned to vertex $u$.
-Now for any time $t$ and any vertex $i\in \SWG^{\sss(1)}_t\subseteq [n]$, let $N_t(i)$ denote the number of edges with end points in $\SWG_t^{\sss(2)}$ which are assigned to it.
-Similarly, for a vertex $i\in \SWG_t^{\sss(2)}$, $N_t(i)$ is the number of vertices in $\SWG_t^{\sss(1)}$ assigned to it.
-Recall that our aim in sending the flow simultaneously is to analyze the collision time, namely, the first time when an edge, which we shall refer to as the {\it connecting edge}, forms between the two flow clusters.
-For any given time $t$ and $v\in \SWG_t^{\sss(i)}, i=1,2,$ define the (\emph{random}) set \eqn{ \lbeq{NNti-def} \NN_t(v)= \{u\in \SWG_t^{\sss(3-i)}: \mbox{ edge $(u,v)$ assigned to $v$}\} =\{u\in \SWG_t^{\sss(3-i)}: T_u>T_v\}, } where, from now on, we shall use $T_v$ to denote the time of birth of vertex $v$ into the flow process $\{\SWG_t\}_{t\geq 0}$ and we recall that $\SWG_t=\SWG_t^{\sss(1)}\cup \SWG_t^{\sss(2)}$.
+Now, for any time $t$ and any vertex $v\in\SWG ^{(1)}_t\subseteq[n]$, let $N_t(v)$ denote the number of edges with end points in $\SWG_t^{(2)}$ which are assigned to it.
+Similarly, for a vertex $i\in\SWG_t^{(2)}$, $N_t(v)$ is the number of vertices in $\SWG_t^{(1)}$ assigned to it.
+Recall that our aim in sending the flow simultaneously is to analyze the collision time, namely, the first time when an edge, which we shall refer to as the \textit{connecting edge}, forms between the two flow clusters.\vadjust{\goodbreak} For any given time $t$ and $v\in\SWG_t^{(i)}, i=1,2,$ define the (\emph{random}) set